|

 - Supermarkets may bargain with you:

 "The Savings Card" : What a lot of people do not know is that when you have a discount card for a store that this card is being used to track your buying habits.
-Everytime your cards is swiped the supermarket keeps a record of what you bought.
+Every time your card is swiped the supermarket keeps a record of what you bought.
 They use this information to for market research.
 If you are interested in this topic you can find more about it at: http://www.nocards.org/

 - Don't assume that everything at the end of the aisle is on sale.
 “You always want to check to see if there is any kind of sale sign.
 If there is not, guess what, you’re probably paying full price," says Lempert.